-A total of 630 bicyclists were killed in crashes with motor vehicles in 2009, representing less than two percent of motor vehicle crash deaths.
-Ninety-one percent of those killed were not wearing helmets.
+That same year, 726 bicyclists were killed in crashes with motor vehicles, representing 2.2% of motor vehicle crash deaths.

 GHSA recognizes the importance of bicycle and pedestrian (commonly referred to as bike/ped) safety.
 Several of its member State Highway Safety Offices (SHSOs) administer bike/ped programs, including the Safe Routes to School program outlined below.